+The boa constrictor has not yet been assessed for the IUCN Red List.
 These snakes have been hunted for their fine, beautiful skin and for sale in the exotic pet trade, some boa constrictor subspecies are endangered and most have protected status in their geographical range.

 In the past thousands of wild caught boa constrictors were imported into the US, particularly from the late 70's to mid 80's, putting their wild populations under severe pressure.
 However, most boa constrictor populations are not threatened of immediate extinction.

 With the exception of the Argentine boa (B.c.occidentalis) which is listed in CITES Appendix I all other subspecies are listed under CITES Appendix II.
 Boa constrictors are the second snake most commonly killed for snake skin products after the reticulated python.
 Boa constrictors are considered to be an invasive species in Florida.

 Moving up to up to 20 km/h the deadly black mamba is the world’s fastest snake.